cp-algorithms/cp-algorithms/src/contrib.md

 ###Your Authorship is Preserved

-If you want, you can place note like "translated by Rodion Gork" at the bottom of the article, probably with the link to your GitHub or CodeForces account for example.
-However it is not necessary (and not very convenient if the article was edited by several people).
-All commits [are tracked in GitHub](https://github.com/e-maxx-eng/e-maxx-eng/commits/master) and so it is always easy to determine or prove the authorship of any line (especially with "blame" functionality on a specific file).
+Some contributors add explicit links to their profiles at the bottom of the translated articles.
+However it is discouraged and simply not very convenient if the article was edited by several people.
+Every page has `Page Authors` link in its top - this link leads to the github commit history, so it is always easy to determine or prove the authorship (even of any single line).
+Just make sure that your GitHub profile (which is mentioned in history) provides enough information about you.

 ###Source format